weitam/prep/docs/patterns.md

 5. Special Case/Null Object

 6. Decorator - Adding behaviour to an existing component without changing the code in that component.

+7. Strategy - Swap implementations of a family of algorithms interchangeably so the client is not affected when you swap implementations.